 Latent Heat of Water - Definition, Types, Formula , FAQs

-Latent heat is defined as a heat which is emitted or absorbed by a substance during the change of phase and without a temperature change.
-Here the phase change is transition of liquid to solid or gas, transition of solid to liquid or gas, transition of gas to solid or liquid.
-Generally latent heat is represented in joules or calories in unit mass.
+Latent heat is defined as heat emitted or absorbed by a substance during the change of phase and without a temperature change.
+Here the phase change is the transition from liquid to solid or gas, a transition from solid to liquid or gas, and the transition from gas to solid or liquid.
+Generally, latent heat is represented in joules or calories in unit mass.

 JEE Main Highest Scoring Chapters & Topics